fvandonkelaar/Fvandonkelaar.github.io/_pages/cv.md

 ### Talks
 * On disc kinematics: The influence of the thin disc on star clusters, 18 March 2022
+* The Properties and Scaling Relations of GMCs in the LMC, 22 September 2019

 ### Conferences
 * Illuminating Galaxy Formation with Ancient Globular Star Clusters and their Progenitors, 13-18 March 2022